Anand5119/SHOPKART-E_COMMERCE-WEBSITE_PROJECT/README.md

 * It is a E-commerce website project.
 * Its's developed using Python and Django framework for backend development.
-* HTML5, CSS3 and Javascript is used for front end development.
+* HTML5, CSS3,Javascript and Bootstrap are used for front end development.
 * MySQL 8.0 is used for database.

 # REQUIRMENTS: